 Join us as we explore the differences between SDI and HDMI and their fundamental benefits in various applications.

 Serial Digital Interface (SDI) is a specialized digital interface that transmits high-quality uncompressed video and audio signals.
-It uses coaxial cables for the best transmission without losing detail or degradation.
+It uses coaxial cables for high-quality transmission without compression or visible loss in typical operating conditions.

 The robustness of SDI makes it resistant to interference and noise, making it suitable for environments where signal stability is essential, such as live broadcasting and professional video production.
 SDI also has a secure and reliable connection when connecting to audiovisual systems.